 The name “Acoma” means “People of the White Rock” in the Puebloan Kersan dialect.
-The pueblo, covering some 70 acres, is actually comprised of several villages including Acomita, McCartys, Anzac and Sky Line.
+The pueblo, covering some 70 acres, is actually comprised of several villages, including Acomita, McCartys, Anzac, and Sky Line.

 The site was chosen, in part, because it provided a defensive position for the tribe against raiders.
-Access to the pueblo was difficult as the faces of the mesa are sheer and before modern times, it could only be accessed by a hand-cut staircase carved into the sandstone.
+Access to the pueblo was difficult as the faces of the mesa are sheer, and before modern times, it could only be accessed by a hand-cut staircase carved into the sandstone.

 The pueblo was already well established when Francisco Vasquez de Coronado was the first European to lay eyes on it in 1540, describing it as: “One of the strongest ever seen, because the city was built on a high rock.
 The ascent was so difficult that we repented climbing to the top.”

-In December, 1598, a party of Spanish soldiers seeking food arrived at Acoma.
+In December 1598, a party of Spanish soldiers seeking food arrived at Acoma.
 Initially, they were welcomed and treated in a friendly manner until the soldiers turned aggressive and began to demand grain from the Acoma storehouses, which was needed for the tribe to survive the winter.
-Provoking a furious reaction, the Acoma attacked the soldiers, killing 13 of them, including their commander, Juan de Zaldivar, who was a nephew of Juan de Oñate.
+Provoking a furious reaction, the Acoma attacked the soldiers, killing 13 of them, including their commander, Juan de Zaldivar, a nephew of Juan de Oñate.

-In response, Oñate resolved to make an example of Acoma, and dispatched 70 of his best men, under the command of Vicente de Zaldivar, to attack the Acoma Pueblo.
-On January 21, 1599, the Spanish troops came into view of the pueblo and the tribe fanned out from their village to guard the edge of the mesa.
+In response, Oñate resolved to make an example of Acoma and dispatched 70 of his best men, under the command of Vicente de Zaldivar, to attack the Acoma Pueblo.
+On January 21, 1599, the Spanish troops came into view of the pueblo, and the tribe fanned out from their village to guard the edge of the mesa.
 As the Spaniards drew closer, the defenders unleashed a barrage of rocks and arrows down on them.
 Despite the defensive barrage coming from atop the mesa, the soldiers fought their way to the top over the next three days.
 During the battle, the Spaniards brought a small cannon up the back of the mesa and began firing into the village.
-The battle then became a massacre and when it was over, as many as 800 Acoma people were dead and their pueblo in ruins.
+The battle then became a massacre, and when it was over, as many as 800 Acoma people were dead and their pueblo in ruins.